liamproche/narwhale-narwhale/README.md

 -Jump off the top of the building, build up to terminal velocity and see who land first ("Fall Guy Scenario")

-Formula based on a story A. Nienaber told about N. Bowie
+Formula based on a story A. Nienaber (Stage Director)